 While Cesaria Evora is revered in Europe, particularly in France, and by her fellow Mindelenses, she has very many peers, most of whom are less well known abroad: Bana, Ildo Lobo, Norberto Tavares, Os Tubaroes, Luis Morais.
 Perhaps a rung below these are Maria Alice, Tito Paris, Boy Ge Mendes, and there’s a cadre of relatively young artists — Mayra Andrade, Lura, Tcheka, Sara Tavares — pushing through.
-But rather than try to write about music I’ve simply posted links to songs that savour of my travels through the islands.
+But rather than try to write about music I’ve simply posted links to songs that savor of my travels through the islands.

 A friend in New York recently wrote me to insist, in response to Sodade, that Tito Paris’s version of the song is the best.
 You can hear it here.
-I still prefer Bonga’s sparer interpretation below, in which he can be heard making reference to Sao Nicolau, the home island of its composer Armando Zeferino Soares.
+I still prefer Bonga’s sparer interpretation, in which he can be heard making reference to Sao Nicolau, the home island of its composer Armando Zeferino Soares.
 Soares was in 2006 recognized at last as the song’s official author after many years of legal dispute.

 Morna may be Cape Verde’s best known traditional genre internationally (in part because of Cesaria) but older Cape Verdeans expect, when out for an evening of live music, to also hear livelier funanas, coladeiras, and contratempos.